podoodoo/web3-learning-journal/README.md

 Elevator - Make a contract "overriding" the method `isLastFloor()` and have it return a toggling boolean.

+Privacy - Similar to Vault with a few extra quick maffs.
+Read storage slot 5.

 ---

 ### 1/5/2022 Ethernaut #2